Banknotes of the Swiss franc: Ninth series

+Tenth series

+In October 2024, the Swiss National Bank announces that it's starting the development of the tenth series of Swiss banknotes, focusing on the theme "Switzerland and its altitudes".
+After a competition, the bank announces in March 2026 that the new series will be designed by the design agency Emphase in Lausanne, headed by Fabienne Kilchör and Sébastien Fasel.
+The new notes will be issued after 2030.

 Security and counterfeiting

 The eighth banknote series possesses at least eighteen security features.

 According to the 2008 edition of Guinness World Records, the eighth series of Swiss franc notes is the most secure in the world with up to 18 security features including a tilting digit, which can only be seen from an unusual angle, a UV digit that can only be seen under ultraviolet light and micro text.
 According to their respective central banks, the rate of counterfeited banknotes as of 2011 was about 1 in 100,000 for the Swiss franc, 1 in 20,000 for the euro, 1 in 10,000 for the United States dollar and 1 in 3,333 for the pound sterling.